 There are many reasons why neutering your pet is the safest, kindest move you can make as a responsible cat owner.
 Here are just a few...

 There is a massive feline overpopulation crisis in the U.K. Rehoming centres are bursting at the seams with unwanted cats and kittens, and there are an estimated two and a half million strays on our streets.
-Thousands of cats are euthanised every year because there are too many born and not enough homes.
-The only way to prevent these deaths is to neuter your cat.
+Thousands of cats are euthanised every year because there are too many born and not enough homes for all.
+Please do not add to these numbers by allowing your cat to breed.

 Reduce the likelihood of losing your cat

 Unneutered cats are far more likely to wander, and therefore to go missing.
 Male cats have been known to travel for miles in search of a female in season, and female cats are highly prone to escaping when in heat.
 Many never find their way home and live as strays, are hit by cars or give birth on the streets.

 Unneutered cats are more prone to fighting, and cat bites commonly lead to abscesses, cellulitis, and spread infections such as FeLV, and FIV (Feline Immunodeficiency Virus).
 The latter is an incurable condition that is kept alive almost entirely by unneutered Toms.
 Mating also spreads disease - it's the equivalent of strangers having unprotected sex.

 Unneutered cats can be a public nuisance - attacking and intimidating neighbouring cats - potentially infecting them with viruses - and spraying in neighbours’ houses and gardens.